innerhorizon/agilepress/README.txt

 = 1.220.7 =
-* Added "public" parameter for board shortcodes
+* Added "public" parameter for board shortcodes;
-* Addressed an issue where board columns were not resizing consistently
+* Addressed an issue where board columns were not resizing consistently.

 = 1.066.0 =
-* Initial Public Release
+* Initial Public Release.

 == Additional Notes ==